 This is a first course centered on the study of rates of change and values that accumulate at variable rates, especially as relates to doing computations with infinite and infinitesimal quantities.
 The concept of limiting values is used develop the idea of instantaneous rates of change and methods for computing derivative functions, especially for polynomial, rational, algebraic, trigonometric, exponential and logarithmic functions.
 Finally, the concept of the integral is connected with the concept of the derivative through the fundamental theorem of calculus.

 Math/Science Study Center in Math 4 --computers and tutor.

-You are required to access computer algebra systems and have a scientific calculator of some sort, though this is mostly for the purposes of study.
+You are required to obtain a graphing calculator of some sort, though this is mostly for the purposes of study.
 Calculators are not allowed on many exams.

 Teaching and Learning:

 According to George Polya, we can articulate three major principles of learning (which governs teaching):

 1. Active Learning.
 It has been said by many people in many ways that learning should be active, not merely passive or receptive; merely by reading books or listening to lectures or looking at moving pictures without adding some action of your own mind you can hardly learn anything and certainly you cannot learn much.